Blender-Brussels/blender-brussels.github.io/about.md

 The first workshop happened during winter of 2012 in a house called [Variable](http://variable.constantvzw.org) in Brussels, the day the world ended.

 All workshops are open to anyone and generally start at 10:00 and finish at 18:00 the same day.
 A theme is usually given for each session, either suggested by the participants or by the organizers themselves.
-All resulting code and notes are published on this website or on the [official github repository](http://github.com/blender-brussels).
+All resulting code and notes are open sourced and published on this website or on the [official github repository](http://github.com/blender-brussels).

 These series of workshops are part of the [F/LAT.tmp](http://f-lat.org) program.